CMET-UGent/MicroRaman/README.md

 ------------ | ----------- | -----------
-hs_import | Import Thermo Galactic's spc file format data into the R environment | YES hs_preprocess | Preprocesses the data using the Garcia-Timermans et al. (2020) workflow | YES hs_contrast | Calculate contrasts between spectra of specified groups of cells | YES hs_hclust | Hierarchical clustering of Raman spectra (with or without bootstrap support) | YES hs_hclust_cutoff | Visualization of distance cut-off in hclust plots | YES
+hs_import | Import Thermo Galactic's spc file format data into the R environment | YES hs_preprocess | Preprocesses the data using the Garcia-Timermans et al. (2020) workflow | YES hs_resample | Resample hyperSpec object to a requested number of spectra | YES hs_contrast | Calculate contrasts between spectra of specified groups of cells | YES hs_hclust | Hierarchical clustering of Raman spectra (with or without bootstrap support) | YES hs_hclust_cutoff | Visualization of distance cut-off in hclust plots | YES